 - instructions to obtain HADDOCK

-- links to the various softwares required to run HADDOCK
+- links to the various software required to run HADDOCK

 - a manual describing the use of HADDOCK